Setting $T^2$ free for braneworld holography: -dimensional braneworld holography

 One thing to stress here is that the duality \eqref{VMM} is for $Z_{grav}(g)$ given in \eqref{Zgravofg}, with $S_{ct}$ the Balasubramanian-Kraus counterterms, as discussed in more detail below Eq.~\eqref{Sct}.
 They depend on the induced metric $g$ at $r=\bar r$, while not having explicit dependence on the value of $\bar r$.
 That is, the counterterms are defined through \eqref{Sct} from the on-shell action contributions that diverge for $\bar r \ra \epsilon$ as $\epsilon \ra 0$ (modulo the $\log \epsilon$ Weyl anomaly term), but are then rewritten in terms of $g$ and are actually finite for finite $\bar r$.
 The addition of $S_{ct}$ to describe AdS$_{d+1}$-gravity in a `finite box' is ambiguous because of this, but it is the prescription of \cite{McGough:2016lol} that leads to a consistent dictionary \eqref{VMM} with $T\bar T$.
+Namely, the main checks on the dictionary performed in \cite{McGough:2016lol} such as the map of the radial Wheeler-DeWitt flow for $Z_{grav}$ to a $T\bar T$ flow equation, and the matching of the energy spectrum of the $Z_{grav}(g)$ theory to that of $T\bar T$, require $Z_{grav}(g)$ to be defined as in \eqref{Zgravofg}, with the usual counterterms $S_{ct}$ of \eqref{Zgrav}.
+This prescription also guarantees a well-defined undeformed limit.
 To paraphrase, even though the boundary is at a finite distance into the bulk, the counterterms that are added to the gravitational action are the same (as a functional of $g$) as you would add in the case of an asymptotic boundary.

 $T\bar T$ theory is a $(d=2)$-dimensional theory and is best understood in that case.
 One can however consider $Z_{grav}(g)$ in higher dimensions $D>3$, and give a name to the corresponding dual theory.
 That is done in \cite{Hartman:2018tkw,Taylor:2018xcy}, who propose the dictionary \ali{ Z_{grav}(g) &= Z_{T^2}(g) \qquad \text{(cut-off holo for $D>3$)} . } The dual deformed theory is called $T^2$-deformed CFT, with deformation operator quadratic in the stress tensor.
 It is the modern and improved version of \eqref{AdScutoff}.\footnote{We note that in the extension to higher dimensions issues arise both on the bulk and boundary side of the duality, such as well-definedness of the Dirichlet boundary conditions \cite{Witten:2022xxp} and existence of the $T^2$ operator (although the factorization property is protected by large $c$), which are not well-understood yet.}